ErnieAllen/qview/README.txt

 Usage: qview [<broker url>  <connect options> <qmf options>] If no command line options are supplied, no connection is attempted at startup

+The file broker_methods_2.diff needs to be applied to qpid broker version 1151937 under <qpid trunk>/qpid